bug00r/renderer-rust/README.md

 # renderer-rust
-A experimental Software Raserizer written in pure Rust
+A experimental Software Rasterizer written in pure Rust